HND in Health and Social Care Practice (Leadership and Management)

 Course Overview

-Mont Rose College of Management and Sciences Limited offers this HND in Health and Social Care Practice with the approval of Pearson BTEC.
+Mont Rose College of Management and Sciences Limited offers HND in Health and Social Care Practice with the approval of Pearson BTEC.
 The qualification provides a thorough grounding in the key concepts and practical skills required in the Health and Social Care sector.

 BTEC Higher Nationals offer a strong emphasis on practical skills development alongside the development of requisite knowledge and understanding in the sector.